onryiit/Library-Case/README.md

 > **⚠️ Attention:** You need the use `http://localhost:4200/` this port.
 If you dont use it, API won't work because of cors.

 >**ℹ️ Note:** You should also use the Library Case API repo with this project.
 The APIs are located in that repo.

+## Ideas for Development
+- [ ] Book adding and user adding pages can be created.
+- [ ] Scss can be improved by making some changes.